 The Dallas County Attorney's Office offers payment plans to assist you in payment of delinquent fines.
-Participation in a payment plan with the County Attorney's Office may allow you to obtain driver's license back, register your vehicles, and/or renew your license plates.
-Please contact the office for more information.
+Participation in a payment plan with the County Attorney's Office may allow you to obtain your driver's license back, register your vehicles, and/or renew your license plates.

 Driver's License Reinstatement

 If the Department of Transportation (DOT) has suspended your driver's license, you may be able to enter into the Driver's License Reinstatement program with our office by signing a County Attorney Payment Plan (CAPP) agreement.
-To enter into a CAPP plan, you mustcontact Collections Attorney Ronald Forsell and provide your name, social security number, driver's license number, and birth date.
-You must also fill out the financial affidavit and return it to our office.
+To enter into a CAPP plan, you must contact our office and provide your name, social security number, driver's license number and birth date in addition to completing a Financial Affidavit Application.
+We then work with the DOT to determine your eligibility.

 Driver's License Reinstatement Eligibility